Tamschi/Abstraction-Haven-Backup/ckwdq3pd0065zwks10raohh85.md

 This is possible because moves in Rust are already pretty explicit once references are involved: The underlying assignment maybe be hidden inside another method, but there is no system that will move heap instances around without being told to do so (unlike for example in C#, where pinning is a runtime operation [integrated into the GC API](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.gchandletype?view=net-6.0).)

-The only exception to this are types that are [`Copy`](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html), a trait which must be derived explicitly for each type for which implicit trivial copies should be available.
+The only exception to this, where a `&`-referenced instance's copy can appear with a new address implicitly, are types that are [`Copy`](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html).
+This trait isn't [`auto`](https://doc.rust-lang.org/unstable-book/language-features/auto-traits.html), which means it must be derived explicitly for each type for which implicit trivial copies should be available.

 (Side-note: Don't implement `Copy` on types where identity matters at all.
 Deriving [`Clone`](https://doc.rust-lang.org/stable/core/clone/trait.Clone.html) is usually enough.
 `Copy` is largely convenience for immutable instances that you want to pass by value a lot, so for example [`Cell`](https://doc.rust-lang.org/stable/core/cell/struct.Cell.html) does not implement it even if the underlying type does.)